Effective Puppet Project Management Tips for Success

 The Benefits of a Magnet Board

-I chose a magnet-based task calendar because I found it discouraging to erase tasks on a paper planner when I was behind schedule or when I needed to shift tasks while awaiting supplies.
-With magnets, I can lift and slide the task to a new week.
+I chose a magnet-based task calendar because I found it discouraging to erase tasks on a paper planner.
+Now when I’m behind schedule or when I need to shift tasks while awaiting supplies I shift the magnets.
+I can lift and slide the task to a new week.
 I can also easily alter the wording on my task strips because they are dry-erase.
 This timeline also makes it easy to see if I’m slipping behind.
-If tasks build up too deep on one week, they won’t fit on the board.
-This is my cue to increase my work hours, drop or delay less important tasks, or warn the client about potential delays.
+If tasks build up too deep in one week, they won’t fit on the board.
+This is my cue to increase my work hours.
+I may also drop or delay less important tasks.
+Sometimes, I need to warn the client about potential delays.
 I also plan when to tackle social media posting, blogging, accounting, writing my newsletter, and website maintenance.
 I can space those tasks out over the month, so my workload is more balanced.
 Did you know I have a newsletter?
-Sign up on the bottom of my homepage https://www.lapuppets.com and get free design templates!
+Sign up at the bottom of my homepage https://www.lapuppets.com and get free design templates!

 Weekly Planner: Blocking out time to build

-The magnetic quarterly calendar and written task lists remind me to block out time on my weekly planner for specific tasks.
+The magnetic quarterly calendar helps me remember my tasks.
+Written task lists remind me to block out time on my weekly planner for specific tasks.
 I add my non-puppet standing appointments to my planner and then block out 1-2 hour blocks for building.
 Seeing how full my week is helps me say “no” to other potential disruptions or commitments.
-As I type here, my weekly schedule lists that I should be working on a mouthplate hand grip, but I needed to change pace, so I swapped tasks.
+As I type here, my weekly schedule indicates I should work on a mouthplate hand grip.
+I needed to change pace, so I swapped tasks.
 I give myself grace and shift tasks to avoid burnout.
-It’s one of the perks of self-employment, but I keep an eye on the overall project pace, so I stay on track for my deadline.
+Self-employment has its perks.
+I keep an eye on the overall project pace to stay on track for my deadline.

 Yes, I’m detail person.
 I’ve designed my own planner.

 Lots of artists aren’t detail people.
 I’m a detail person.
-I’ve also developed a goals planner for independent artists who are trying to start a business.
+I like the details on my puppets to be well executed and I like detailed plans.
+I like to plan.
+That’s why I’ve developed a goals planner for independent artists who are trying to start a business.
 The planner is one other tool you don’t see here.
 It helps me think through my goals and vision for Live Action Puppets on a yearly and quarterly basis.
-It tracks build hours to assist in future quoting.
+It tracks build hours to help in future quoting.
 It has prompts and planning tools for social media management.
-Having an overall vision helps me to say “no” to good opportunities that don’t align with my vision for my business or leave time for personal goals.
-Knowing what other non-building tasks are associated with my business helps me make space for those tasks as well.
-Over time I’ve learned how much I can tackle in any given week.
-That helps me tweak my goals and expectations, so the pace is doable and leaves time to be a human outside of “work”.
+Having an overall vision helps me to say “no” to projects.
+Some projects don’t align with my vision for my business or leave time for personal goals.
+Knowing what other non-building tasks attached to my business helps me make space for those tasks as well.
+Over time, I’ve learned how much I can tackle in any given week.
+That knowledge helps me to refine my goals.
+I adjust my expectations so the pace is manageable.
+This leaves time for a life outside of “work”.

 A Hot Tip for Custom Planner Designers

 In the off chance you like the idea of making your own planner, I’ll give you a hot tip.
-The arc or discbound format used in Happy Planners makes it easy to beta test and change your design over time.
-If you print on 28lb paper, you can remove and add pages because the paper is firmer than standard printer paper plus your pens won’t bleed through.
-I have four different planners I’ve designed and use for myself.
+The arc or disc-bound format used in Happy Planners makes it easy to beta test and change your design.
+If you print on 28lb paper, you can remove and add pages.
+Thicker paper is firmer than standard printer paper, plus your pens won’t bleed through.
+I have four different planners I’ve designed and used for myself.
 Three are half-page format (junior), and one is letter size.
-TUL brand and a few off brands carry these two sizes of discbound notebooks with plain paper inserts.
+TUL brand and a few other brands carry these two sizes of disc-bound notebooks with plain paper inserts.
 The Happy Planner is an odd paper size and a pain to format and cut.
 Avoid designing your planner pages to that page format.
 It creates waste and costs more in time and money.
 Google “disc bound notebook” to find options.
 Check sizing to see if it easily conforms to letter or half-letter size paper.

 Questions?